 Sexually Transmitted Infections (STI) Testing

 There are medical tests for most STIs, but not all of the tests are reliable.
 Often, a physical examination, in combination with diagnostic screening tools such as Pap smears, is needed to make an accurate diagnosis.
 Columbia Health believes that high-quality care for STIs also includes education about typical symptoms, the reliability of the test, treatment options, and STI transmission.

 Guidance for testing for HIV and other STIs and general education related to sexual health matters are offered through Gay Health Advocacy Project (GHAP), a part of Alice!
 Health Promotion.
-Connect with GHAP at drop-in hours or email [email protected] to request an appointment with an advocate.
+Connect with GHAP at Sexual and Reproductive Health drop-in or email [email protected] to request an appointment with an advocate.

 If you think you have been sexually assaulted, the Sexual Violence Response team can provide resources for confidential STI testing.